 And Marx would indeed “Walk Away” after appearing live with the band for the last time on the television program The Old Grey Whistle Test on April 2nd, 1985.

-Marx would not show up at a concert scheduled at Royal Albert Hall on his birthday (June 18th).
+Though invited, Marx would not show up for one last performance with TSOM at a concert scheduled at Royal Albert Hall on his birthday (June 18th).

-The Royal Albert Hall concert was the last nail in the coffin for this incarnation of The Sisters of Mercy, with Wayne Hussey leaving shortly after.
+The Royal Albert Hall concert was the last nail in the coffin for this incarnation of The Sisters of Mercy, with Wayne Hussey, and Craig Adams leaving shortly after.

-Hussey would then end up taking two songs in development from the First and Last and Always sessions, “Serpents Kiss”, and “Wake”, along with bassist Craig Adams, and Andrew Eldritch’s penchant for “silly hats”, to form The Mission.
+Hussey would then end up taking several songs in development around the time of First and Last and Always sessions, and its planned follow-up, including “Serpents Kiss”, and “Wake”, Wasteland, Sacrilege, and Severina, to form The Mission, who would release their debut album God’s Own Medicine six months later.

-The latter song would, however, get an “unofficial” video release, utilizing footage of the band taking one last scenic drive in The Monkee Mobile.
+There were several videos for, “Walk Away”, “No Time to Cry”, and “Black Planet”, with the latter song featuring footage of the band taking one last scenic drive up the 101 in The Monkee Mobile.

 - “Black Planet”